Technologies

 • condensate separation;

-• physical and chemical absorption with neutralisation and oxidation of pollutants in the emission;
+• physical and chemical absorption with neutralization and oxidation of pollutants in the emission;

 • extraction by centrifugal fan;

-• release of the mitigated aeriform into the atmosphere via a stack.
+• release of the mitigated aeriform into the atmosphere through a stack.

 Osmogenic barrier

-In this case, the following emission points were planned to be treated:
+In this case, we considered a treatment for the following emission points:

 • windows in the live storage area;

-• shed portal where the cages exit from the carousel;
+• shed portal where cages exit from the carousel;

 • gratings